About Helen Lloyd

-In a career spanning more than fifty years, I have re-invented myself several times My various ‘reincarnations’: actor, television presenter, theatre director, programme researcher, tutor, television and theatre producer, have all contributed to the Helen Lloyd I am now.
+In a career spanning more than fifty years, I have re-invented myself several times My various ‘reincarnations’, as actor, television presenter, theatre director, programme researcher, tutor, television and theatre producer, have all contributed to the Helen Lloyd I am now.
 An experienced and mature voice actor, a lover and interpreter of words, a many-voiced storyteller and a facilitator.

 Working in audiobooks can be a lonely occupation.
 Support, knowledge and comradeship from colleagues, audio engineers, producers, potential employers and others in the wider voice and audio industry, are I think, vital for expanding horizons, gaining knowledge and making connections with others.
 I am a proud member of various professional organisations, some of which provide mentorship – all of which encourage discussion, support and the sharing of information.